scaleoutsean/solidfire-windows/README.md

     - Recheck Live Migraiton network preference in Hyper-V
 - Configure SolidFire storage
   - Create SolidFire cluster
-  - Create DNS entries for SolidFire cluster (management interfaces, IPMI, out-of-band mNode)
+  - Create DNS entries for SolidFire cluster (management interfaces, IPMI, out-of-band SolidFire management node ("mNode"))
-  - Point NTP client to Windows ADS (primary and secondary) and one public NTP server
+  - Point Solidire and mNode NTP client to Windows ADS (primary and secondary) and if Internet is reachable from SolidFire management network, at least one public NTP server (public NTP servers may ocassionally time out which is harmless)
-  - Create and upload valid TLS certificates to SolidFire cluster nodes (each node's management IP, hardware BMC IP, out-of-band mNode IP)
+  - Create and upload valid TLS certificates to SolidFire cluster nodes (each node's management IP, cluster Management Virtual IP, hardware BMC IP, out-of-band mNode IP; preferrably use Active Directory Certification Authority and DNS FQDNs rather than DIY OpenSSL stuff)
+    - Sometimes it's suitable to keep infrastture management hosts on a separate network and subdomain (PowerShell: `Add-DnsServerPrimaryZone -Name infra.netapp.io`)
   - Add Windows Hyper-V (and other, if necessary) hosts' initiators to Initiators list and create one or more Volume Access Groups (VAGs).
-Then add initiators to appropriate VAGs
+Then add initiators to appropriate VAGs if you plan to use VAGs and not CHAP (if you join ADS after you've done this, Windows Initiator Names will change so you'd have to re-do all SolidFire host IQNs and VAGs)
-  - Create one low performance QoS policy for Quorum volumes (e.g. Min 100, Max 300, Burst 500) and several other policies for regular worklaods (Bronze, Silver, Gold)
+  - Create one low performance QoS policy for Quorum volume (e.g. Min 100, Max 500, Burst 1,000) and several other policies for regular workloads (Bronze, Silver, Gold)
-  - Create one quorum volume with the Quorum QoS storage policy and add it to the VAG
+  - Create one quorum volume with the Quorum QoS storage policy and add it to the Hyper-V cluster VAG
   - Enable and start iSCSI initiator service on each Windows Hyper-V host
   - Configure iSCSI initiators and Multipath I/O - only one Portal (SolidFire Storage Virtual IP) needs to be added and Multipath I/O only if you have multiple paths to SVIP
   - Create one or several volumes for VMs (Cluster Shared Volumes) and add them to the same Hyper-V VAG
     - Some scripts to get you started are available in the SolidFire PowerShell Tools repo on Github
 - Prepare Hyper-V for Windows Failover Clustering
   - Check firewall, DNS, AD configuration
-  - Recheck adapter binding, IPv6, DNS, as it may look different after Virtual Switch and vEthernet adapter creation
+  - Recheck adapter binding, IPv6, DNS, as it may look different after Virtual Switch and vEthernet adapter get added
+  - Enable and start iSCSI Intiator service
   - Login iSCSI clients to Portal and connect to Quorum disk.
-On one Hyper-V host, bring the disk online and create NTFS volume on it using default settings
+On one Hyper-V host bring the disk online and create NTFS volume on it using default settings
 - Create Windows Failover Cluster
   - Validate configuration, especially DNS and firewall configuration
   - [Optionally](https://social.technet.microsoft.com/Forums/en-US/bf5285bc-fc72-474f-a0f4-232a2bd230b1/smb-signing-breaks-csv-access-crossnode?forum=winserverClustering) disable SMB signing/encryption
   - Create Failover Cluster
-    - If you use Failover Cluster to protect VMs, that becomes default location to create protected VMs (Hyper-V Manager is no longer used)
+    - If you use Failover Cluster to protect VMs, that becomes default location to create protected VMs (rather than Hyper-V Manager)
   - Add quorum disk to Failover Cluster
 - Deploy Cluster Shared Volumes
   - On all Windows hosts, login to SolidFire volumes meant for data
   - On one Windows host, bring those volumes online and format them
   - In the Failover Cluster GUI (assuming you use it to provide HA to VMs), add new cluster disk(s) and convert them to Cluster Shared Volumes
-  - When deploying VMs, place them on a CSV or change Hyper-V defaults
+  - When deploying VMs, place them on a CSV or change Hyper-V defaults to make that happen automatically
 - [Optional] Install (out-of-band) SolidFire Management VM on cluster shared storage.
 It can monitor SolidFire events and hardware and alert NetApp Support to problems, as well as give you actionable info via NetApp ActiveIQ analytics
 - [Optional] Install and configure NetApp OneCollect for scheduled gathering of sytem events and configuration changes.
 It can be extremely helpful in case of technical issues with the cluster

 ## Hyper-V and Storage Administration

 - Come up with a SolidFire, Windows and CSV naming rules (including for clones and remote copies, if aplicable)

+### Security

+- Deploy valid TLS certificates for SolidFire nodes and IPMI (if IPMI is in use)
+- Management IPs (SolidFire nodes, cluster Management IP, mNode and IPMI) should be on dedicated management network
+  - Consider which API and CLI clients need access to this network
+  - Hyper-V hosts and VMs with direct access to iSCSI targets may need it for VSS-assisted snapshots, management workstations may need it for PowerShell automation, backup software that integrates with SolidFire may need it to invoke hardware snapshots, etc.
+  - Outgoing access from SolidFire and IPMI nodes may be required for monitoring (mNode (ActiveIQ), SNMP v2 or v3)
+- iSCSI network generally needs to be exposed to Hyper-V hosts and VMs that need direct access to iSCSI
+  - These VMs and Hyper-V can use different VLANs (Trunk Mode to VM switch, and access mode to Management OS and some VMs, for example)
+  - Another consumer of iSCSI may be backup proxies, if backup software uses dedicated backup proxy VMs

 ### Windows Admin Center